NexarDeveloper/nexar-templates/README.md

 Build and run the updated program.

 You can add new GraphQL operations (queries, mutations) to the same file or create additional `*.graphql` files.
-Note that anonymous operations are not supported, names are used for the corresponding generated C# types names.
+Anonymous operations are not supported, names are used for the corresponding generated C# types names.
+Use unique operation names: `query GetSomething ...` or `mutation DoSomething ...`.

 ### GraphQL IDEs

 Composing queries in `*.graphql` files using plain text editors is possible but tedious and error prone.
 Instead or in addition, consider using one of GraphQL IDEs, for example one of these:

-#### VSCode GraphQL extension

-If you use VSCode, install its `GraphQL` extension.
-Then open the directory `Nexar.Client` in VSCode and edit `Resources/*.graphql` files.
-VSCode reads the configuration and schema and provides GraphQL syntax highlighting, schema validation, code completion and tooltips.

-#### Banana Cake Pop web IDE
+#### Banana Cake Pop (web)

 Navigate to <https://api.nexar.com/graphql/> in your browser and you get the IDE for Nexar GraphQL.
-Compose queries in the IDE and use in `*.graphql` files (copy/paste, unlike with VSCode).
+Compose queries in the IDE and use in `*.graphql` files (copy/paste, unlike with desktop IDEs).

-In order to try queries in the IDE, set the HTTP header `token` to your Nexar token.
+In order to try queries in the IDE, use the tab `HTTP headers` and set `Authorization` to `Bearer <nexar-token>`.
-If operations require variables, use the variables tab for defining their values.
+If operations require variables, use the tab `Variables` and define variables using JSON format.

-### Update Nexar GraphQL schema

-Nexar GraphQL API is being actively developed and its GraphQL schema evolves.
-The schema packaged with installed templates may be slightly out of date.
-Use the StrawberryShake tools for updating the schema `Nexar.Client/schema.graphql`.

-You may install the tools globally:

-    dotnet tool install StrawberryShake.Tools --global

-And then update the schema like this:

-    cd Nexar.Client
-    dotnet-graphql update

-Alternatively, install the tools locally (suitable for source control):

-    cd <repository-root>
-    dotnet new tool-manifest
-    dotnet tool install StrawberryShake.Tools

-On another machine you may restore local tools by:

-    dotnet tool restore

-To update the schema with restored local tools:

-    cd Nexar.Client
-    dotnet graphql update
+#### Visual Studio extension

+If you use Visual Studio, try [Strawberry Shake (preview)](https://marketplace.visualstudio.com/items?itemName=ChilliCream.strawberryshake-visualstudio).

+It is from the same vendor as `StrawberryShake.Tools`.
+It understands the client configuration file and schema without additional steps.
+It provides syntax highlighting, schema validation, code completion, tooltips.

+In spite of the preview status, the extension works very well with just a few minor issues.
+One of them: it creates an extra `.graphqlrc.json` file in the solution directory.
+Exclude this noise file from your source control.

+#### VSCode GraphQL extensions

+If you use VSCode, there are several handy GraphQL extensions, per your choice.
+They read some configuration with registered `schema.graphql` and provide GraphQL syntax highlighting, schema validation, code completion, tooltips.
+Some even invoke GraphQL operations in VSCode and show results.